-Purpose Our activities

-People will have more opportunities to connect with the environment and to experience nature, either through recreation or active transport.
-Good public access to the outdoors supports improved mental and physical health, connection to the environment, connection within and between communities, low emissions transport, hunting and fishing opportunities and sustainable regional economic development.

-Preparing access recommendations reports for the Overseas Investment Office, and supporting implementation of successful recommendations to create new access

-Investigating access opportunities

-- Partnering with Te Araroa Trust, and supporting Te Araroa - · Facilitating resolutions to access disputes - Providing advice and submissions to other agencies on public access issues and policies - Supporting hunters and anglers with access to the outdoors
+Purpose Our activities People will have more opportunities to connect with the environment and to experience nature, either through recreation or active transport such as walking and.
+Good public access to the outdoors supports improved mental and physical health, connection to the environment, connection within and between communities, low emissions transport such as cycling and horse riding, hunting and fishing opportunities and sustainable regional economic development through meeting the accommodation, food and tourism needs of outdoor recreationists.
+Preparing access recommendations reports for the Overseas Investment Office, and supporting implementation of successful recommendations to create new access Investigating access opportunities Partnering with the Department of Conservation and Te Araroa Trust Facilitating resolutions to access disputes Providing advice and submissions to other agencies on public access issues and policies Supporting hunters and anglers with access to the outdoors